jingibus/gascan/resources/posts/2022/09/28/0909/The Unholy Composable.md

-A while back someone in Android Study Group posed the following question:
+A while back posed the following question to a group of Compose obsessives I participate in:

 > Can anyone tell me how to get a value from a previous composition?